TheUndercover01/TabularRL-Main/README.md

 ## Exploring PyBullet Dynamics

 - **Initialization**: Upon initialization, the environment is set up, including the connection to the PyBullet physics engine and the loading of the robot's URDF file.
-Parameters like gravity and initial positions are configured to establish a realistic simulation environment.
+Parameters like gravity and initial positions are configured to establish a realistic simulation environment. `You can choose to start from a completely difference position/state, just add the new state as the 2nd parameter while Initialization of the environment`
   ```python
   if GUI:
       physicsClient = p.connect(p.GUI)